tonyzhaozh/meld/README.md

 ```

 #### Docker
+- Follow the directions above to clone the agents repo but no need to pip install it
 - Place your `mjkey.txt` into `<path_to_meld>/docker`
 - From `<path_to_meld>/docker` directory, run this command to build the Docker image from the Dockerfile:
 ```docker build . -t meld```